Pwa Saw: In exile

-KingMaker
+Kingmaker

 Narathihapate's death officially marked the end of the two-and-a-half-century-old Pagan Empire.
 The country was in chaos, with each region claiming a king.
 Now, the dowager queen, Hla Wun managed to return to Pagan, hoping to restore the kingdom.
 At Pagan, she became the leader of the remaining old court.
 A year and half after her husband's death, on 30 May 1289, she put one of Narathihapate's sons, Kyawswa, on the throne.
 For some reason, she did not choose her only son (and child) Yazathu as king.

 Though it is not universally accepted, one assessment of the inscriptional evidence finds that she may have died c.
 1295/1296.
 The standard Burmese chronicles Maha Yazawin and Hmannan Yazawin say she lived longer, anointing at least one more king of Pagan.
 Hmannan says she lived to at least 1313 when she gave her official blessing to the coronation of Thihathu of Myinsaing (not the patricide Thihathu of Prome).

 According to the chronicles, she was hugely disappointed by the ineffectual Kyawswa whose real authority did not extend beyond a small region around Pagan.
 The real power in central Burma now belonged to the three former Pagan commanders and brothers from the nearby Myinsaing.
 She felt betrayed when Kyawswa, who wanted to counter the rising power of the brothers, decided to become a vassal of the Mongols in 1297.
 Though she did not care much for the three brothers, whom she viewed as usurpers, she plotted with them to remove Kyawswa.
 In December 1297, she persuaded Kyawswa to visit Myinsaing, ostensibly to lead a dedication ceremony of a monastery.
 Kyawswa felt secure and went to Myinsaing.
 But as soon as the ceremony was over, he was arrested, dethroned, and forced to become a monk in the very monastery he had just dedicated.

 The queen now placed Saw Hnit, a 14-year-old son of Kyawswa, on the throne.
 Though he was still styled as king, the inexperienced Saw Hnit was for all intents and purposes a puppet of the three brothers, his regents.
 She had to accept the arrangement although she never fully acknowledged the presence of a new dynasty in Upper Burma.
 Nevertheless, she remained the symbol of the old dynasty, and her imprimatur was still much sought after.
 According to Hmannan, Thihathu asked her to anoint him as the rightful successor of Pagan at his coronation ceremony at Pinya.
 The queen flat out refused; in fact, she was quite insulting in her reply.
 It was only after Thihathu sent another humble letter that she relented.
 On 7 February 1313, at Thihathu's coronation ceremony, the dowager queen presented to Thihathu a golden belt and a golden tray, which had been handed down in the royal family since the time of King Anawrahta.